-SpyStudio is the best product to trace user-mode API calls on Windows.
-SpyStudio is an Application tracer which shows and interprets calls, displaying the results in a structured way which is easy for any IT professional to understand.
-SpyStudio can understand the resources that an application uses, track down errors, detect malware and create application layers for virtualization.
+SpyStudio shows and interprets calls, displaying the results in a structured way which is easy for any IT professional to understand.
+SpyStudio can show registry keys and files that an application uses, COM objects and Windows the application has created, and errors and exceptions.

-SpyStudio has a trace comparison tool which is useful for identifying problems in virtualized environments.
-You can obtain two samples: the native version of the application and the virtual version which has the problems.
-Using the 'Compare traces' feature, you can see what is missing in the virtual environment.
-SpyStudio is the user-mode SysInternals Process Monitor's (aka Procmon) complement.
+SpyStudio is the user-mode Procmon complement.
 Looking for application errors with kernel-mode traces is tedious, and it is very difficult to see the final outcome of a user-mode call.
 With kernel-mode tools, you get a lot of noise that the application does not see, since a single user-mode call generates lots of kernel-mode events that are not important from the application's perspective.
 Most application errors are generated by failed user-mode calls which expect a different state of some resources: registry keys and values, files, pipes, services and printers.

-SpyStudio is able to read Process Monitor logs and show them in a user friendly interface.
-It shows registry operations like the Regedit and errors with a different color, and file operations like an Explorer (see Load ProcMon log).
+SpyStudio is also able to read Process Monitor logs (see Load ProcMon log) and show them in a user friendly interface.
+It shows registry operations in tree form like Regedit and displays errors in red.
+File operations are also displayed in tree form.

 Filter Driver Performance